crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 Yes, NextGEN Gallery has been translated into dozens of languages - <a href="http://www.nextgen-gallery.com/languages/" target="_blank">click here to find out more.</a>

 == Changelog ==

+= V1.9.8 - 12.05.2012 =
+* Secured: Removed bundled version of swfupload.
+See fix below for SCM information.
+* Changed: All transients created by NextGEN are flushed when the plugin is activated.
+* Fixed:   Our primary SCM is conducted at http://bitbucket.org/photocrati/nextgen-gallery, but was not synchronizing correctly with the WordPress Plugin SVN Repository
+* Fixed:   The transient adjustment fixes: http://wordpress.org/support/topic/plugin-nextgen-gallery-_transient_ngg_request-entry-in-wp_options

+= V1.9.7 - 11.13.2012 =
+* Secured: Removed bundled version of swfupload; using WordPress-bundled version instead for WordPress 3.2 instances
+* Changed: Using JQuery UI for the image sorting interface (thanks Tomás Soler)
+* Bugfix:  Image uploads work in WP 3.2 when using Safari
+* Bugfix:  Adjusted TinyMCE window to use built-in JavaScript libraries
+* Bugfix:  Removed Photocrati acquisition announcement
+* Bugfix:  Fixed incorrect usage of ImageJpeg() function
+* Bugfix:  Switched from "template_redirect" to "wp_enqueue_script" hook to load scripts and styles

 = V1.9.6 - 07.21.2012 =
 * Changed: Implemented workaround for bug found in WordPress SEO, resulting in no images being added to sitemap